 - Dialogue from 2x04:

 Louis: (about Mike) What can I do to him?

 Harvey: What do you wanna do to him?

-And Harvey didn't wanna know that or know how Mike knew that.
+- Mike knows that Louis' parts are tingling and Harvey doesn't wanna know that or know how Mike knew that.

 Harvey: (after Louis and Mike work on a case together) You guys thinking about moving in together?

 - Way back in 1x02, Harvey and Louis had a similar exchange when Louis forced Mike to work on a case for him.
 Harvey is really transparent...

 - In 2x03, Mike breaks up with Rachel because he decides he can only be in a relationship with someone he can share his secrets with.
 Who does that leave?
 Gee, Mike, you might as well date the one responsible for you having that secret to begin with.

 - Not to mention the fact that Mike did it all because Harvey told him to, which shows—no matter what—Harvey comes before everyone else in Mike's mind.

 - Mike hero-worships Harvey so much that he's rendered flustered and speechless when Harvey tells him he's proud of him in the second season premiere.